RobMandelings/TurboHiker/README.md

 You still need to configure the corresponding compiler as well.
 In the case you are using Clion:
 First unzip the MinGW file and place the folder in a directory like C:\MinGW\MinGW-6.1.0\mingw32\ (for example).
 Then you can go and configure your toolchain using the settings of clion.
 Point to mingw folder you have extracted and put into a directory you like.
 Now Clion should find this compiler.
-You can now go to the 'Cmake' option in the settings and select that you want to use the MinGW toolchain to run your program.
+You can now go to the 'Cmake' option in the settings and select that you want to use the MinGW toolchain to startRunning your program.
-Once this is done, everything should be set up and you should able to run the program!
+Once this is done, everything should be set up and you should able to startRunning the program!